pedro-isacss/jpage/docs/index.md

 > replace {version} with the desired version (you can consult all versions of JPage by [clicking here](https://www.npmjs.com/package/jpage)).

-**NOTE:** if you don't want to use CDN in your project, you can download JPage and use it directly by clicking on the download buttons available in the header.
+**NOTE:** if you don't want to use CDN in your project, you can download JPage and use it directly by clicking on the download button available in the header.

 * * *